Giant anteater: Reproduction and parenting

 Giant anteaters mate all year.
 A male trails an estrous female, who then partially raises her tail.
 Courting pairs are known to share the same insect nest during feeding.
 Mating involves the female lying sideways and the male hunching over.
 A couple may stay together for up to three days and mate multiple times during that period.
 Giant anteaters have a 170–190 day gestation period, which ends with the birth of a single pup while the female stands upright.
 There is some evidence that the species can experience delayed implantation.

 Pups are born weighing 1–2 kg with eyes closed for the first six days.
 The mother carries its dependent young on its back.
 The pup camouflages against its mother by aligning its black and white band with hers.
 The mother grooms and nurses her young, who communicate with her using sharp whistles.
 After three months, grooming declines, and the young start to eat more solid food.
 Both grooming and nursing bouts end at 10 months, which is also when the young leaves its mother.
 They are sexually mature in 2.5–4 years.

 Mortality

 Giant anteaters may live around 15 years in the wild but can live twice that in captivity.
 The adult giant anteater has few predators; adults are hunted only by jaguars and pumas.
-They typically flee from danger by galloping, but if cornered, they will rear up on their hind legs and attack with the claws.
+They typically flee from danger by galloping, but if cornered, they will rear up on their hind legs and attack with their claws.
 The front claws of the giant anteater are formidable weapons, capable of potentially killing a jaguar.
 The giant anteater is a host of the Acanthocephalan intestinal parasites Gigantorhynchus echinodiscus and Moniliformis monoechinus.